Coping With Hypnagogic Hallucinations: Tips for a Peaceful Sleep

 Tips for Coping With Hypnagogic Hallucinations

 Hypnagogic hallucinations occur during the transition from wakefulness to sleep, a period known as sleep onset.
-During this stage, the brain begins shifting from conscious thought to REM (Rapid Eye Movement) sleep, which is normally associated with vivid dreams.
+During this stage, the brain begins shifting from conscious thought to REM (rapid eye movement) sleep, which is normally associated with vivid dreams.

 Causes may include: